FlavScents AInsights Entry for Delta-Decalactone (CAS: 705-86-2)

 4. Use in Flavors

-Delta-decalactone is widely used in flavor formulations, particularly in dairy, fruit, and confectionery products.
-It functions as a key impact note, providing a creamy, fruity character that enhances the overall flavor profile.
-Typical use levels in finished food products range from 1 to 20 ppm, with higher concentrations used in more robust flavor systems.
-It is generally stable under typical processing conditions, although it may degrade at high temperatures or extreme pH levels.
+Delta-decalactone is widely used in flavor formulations, particularly in dairy, coconut, and tropical fruit profiles.
+It serves as a key component in creating creamy and rich flavor notes.
+Typical use levels in finished food products range from 1 to 20 ppm, with lower concentrations providing subtle background notes and higher concentrations delivering a more pronounced coconut flavor.
+The compound is stable under typical food processing conditions, including moderate heat and pH variations, but may degrade under extreme conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature